arifalmas/arifalmas/README.md

 - Exploring Generative AI & GEO-driven SEO strategies for modern web projects

 ⚡ Fun Fact
-I believe creativity with code can solve real-world problems—and sometimes, I think I’m a little crazy about it.
+I believe creativity with code can solve real-world problems and sometimes, I think I’m a little crazy about it.

 ## 👨‍💻 Skills & Experience: